ppy/osu-wiki/wiki/Tournaments/RESC/2025/en.md

 2. 32 teams will qualify for the bracket stage, chosen through Qualifier Stage.
 3. All maps will be played with No Fail enabled, in addition to the appropriate mods.
 4. All matches must take place between Friday 23:59 UTC and Sunday 23:59 UTC.
 5. Reschedules must be submitted before Thursdays at 23:59 UTC during the week a round is to take place.
-Teams can reschedule by using the `/matchup_reschedule` command in the Discord.
+Teams can reschedule by using the `/matchup_reschedule` command in the Discord server.
 Exceptions are made on a case-by-case basis.
 6. Staff are prohibited from playing in the tournament with the exception of streamers, commentators, and GFX artists.

 ### Registration